Emergence of Cooperation in the thermodynamic limit: Prisoner's dilemma

 \section{Prisoner's dilemma}

 In this game, the police are questioning two suspects in separate cells.
-Each has two choices: to cooperate with each other and not confess the crime (C), or defect to the police and confess the crime (D).
-We construct the Prisoner's dilemma payoff matrix by taking the matrix elements from Eq.'s (\ref{eq9},\ref{eq11}) as $a=r$, $d=p$, $b=s$ and $c=t$, with $t>r>p>s$ where $r$ is the reward, $t$ is the temptation, $s$ is the sucker's payoff and $p$ is the punishment.
+Each has two choices: to cooperate with each other and not confess the crime (C), or defect to the police and betray each other(D).
+We construct the Prisoner's dilemma payoff matrix by taking the matrix elements from Eq.~\eqref{eq9} as $a=r$, $d=p$, $b=s$ and $c=t$, with $t>r>p>s$ where $r$ is the reward, $t$ is the temptation, $s$ is the sucker's payoff and $p$ is the punishment.
 Thus, the payoff matrix is-

 The values in the payoff matrix can be explained as follows- reward $r$ means 1 year in jail while punishment $p$ means 10 years in jail, sucker's payoff $s$ represents a life sentence while temptation $t$ implies no jail time.
 Independent of the other suspects choice, one can improve his own position by defecting.
-Therefore the Nash equilibrium in this case is to defect.
-However if both players trusted each other and chose to cooperate, then both have to spend less time in jail, so the Pareto optimal strategy is to cooperate.
-This is the dilemma \cite{4}.
+Therefore, the Nash equilibrium in this case is to defect.
+Following on from the calculations for the general two player game as in Eq.~\eqref{eq8} and Eq.~\eqref{eq8g} as applied to Prisoners dilemma game matrix Eq.~\eqref{eq13}, we get- $J=\frac{r-t+p-s}{4}$ and $h=\frac{r+s-t-p}{4}$.
+From Ising model, the game magnetization($m_g$) in the thermodynamic limit Eq.~(\ref{eq8}) is-